-Although the dollar amount (nominal value) of minimum wage has increased over time, it now takes more dollars to purchase the same goods and services, so the real value of minimum wage has actually decreased since 1960.
-In 1968, the value of minimum wage was equivalent to $10 today- that’s almost a living wage!
+Although the dollar amount (nominal value) of minimum wage has increased over time, every year it takes more money to purchase the same goods and services.
+So the real value of minimum wage has actually decreased since 1960.
+In 1968, the value of minimum wage was equivalent to $10 today, which is almost a living wage!

 In 2009, the federal minimum wage was increased to $7.25.
 Since then, rising costs of housing and health care combine with inflation to drastically lower the real value of minimum wage today.
 Noone working fulltime at minimum wages – or even several dollars higher – can maintain “the minimum standard of living.”

 The Fair Labor Standards Act of 1938, U.S. Department of Labor.

 The purpose of minimum wage, according to the Fair Labor Act, is to enable workers and their families to afford “the minimum standard of living necessary for health, efficiency and general well-being.”

 But how do we measure “the minimum standard of living”?
 And is the federal poverty threshold a reasonable minimum standard of living?

 The poverty threshold was established for statistical purposes, as a means of having something to measure against during the John F. Kennedy and Lyndon Johnson eras and the “War on Poverty.”
 It is calculated using a method developed in 1963 by the economist Mollie Orshansky.
 The federal poverty threshold is based on the cost of food and the assumption that food accounts for one-third of a person’s expenses.
 Using this formula (the USDA Thrifty Food Plan multiplied by 3) the poverty threshold for one adult in 2010 is $11,161.